Romeo Muller

 Romeo Earl Muller, Jr. (August 7, 1928 – December 30, 1992) was an American screenwriter and actor most remembered for his screenplays for the Rankin/Bass Christmas specials including Rudolph the Red-Nosed Reindeer, The Little Drummer Boy, Frosty the Snowman, and Santa Claus Is Coming to Town.

 Early years

-Muller was born in the Bronx, New York, the son of Mildred (Kuhlmann) and Romeo Earl Muller.
-He was raised on Long Island.
+Muller was born in the Bronx, New York, the son of Mildred (Kuhlmann) and Romeo Earl Muller Sr. He was raised on Long Island.
 His talents in the arts were evident very early on.
 At age 11, he became a puppeteer at his grade school and eventually he began writing his own plays.

 His career in theatre began when he joined an acting troupe called "Theater Go Round" in Virginia Beach, Virginia with producer/friend Lesley Savage.
 At this time Romeo wrote plays such as Angel With The Big, Big Ears and The Great Getaway, which eventually became the Rankin-Bass off Broadway play A Month Of Sundays.
 Since Muller was a big man at 6'2", 300 pounds (1.88 m, 136 kg), he decided to stay away from acting and turn his attention towards writing.